-This course is designed to build the diverse skills needed for floristic, taxonomic, phylogenetic and ecological research on tropical ferns.
-It is an intensive, 17-day field introduction to the identification, classification, phylogenetics, ecology, and reproductive biology of tropical ferns and lycophytes.
-Topics include: fern ecology, ecophysiology, reproductive and gametophyte ecology, methods of field collection and specimen preparation.
-Course participants are eligible for pilot and research awards provided by the OTS Fellowship program.
-Students must complete the course successfully to be eligible.
+This course is designed to build the diverse skills needed for floristic, taxonomic, phylogenetic, and ecological research on tropical ferns.
+It is an intensive, 15-day field introduction to the identification, classification, phylogenetics, ecology, and reproductive biology of tropical ferns and lycophytes.
+Topics include fern taxonomy, ecology, ecophysiology, reproductive and gametophyte ecology, methods of field collection, and specimen preparation.

 The course emphasizes the following topics:

 - Identification of tropical fern and lycophyte families and genera

 - Comparative morphology and anatomy of sporophytes and gametophytes

 - Methods of field collection and specimen preparation